Tokay Gecko vs Tiger Salamander: Complete Comparison (2026)

 Health and Lifespan Comparison

 Tokay Gecko has a typical lifespan of 10-20 years, while Tiger Salamander lives approximately 10-16 years.
 Health profiles differ significantly between these reptiles.
 Tokay Gecko is predisposed to Metabolic Bone Disease (MBD), Respiratory Infections, Parasites, with associated veterinary costs for monitoring and treatment.
-Tiger Salamander faces its own health challenges including breed-specific conditions.
+Tiger Salamander faces its own health challenges including species-specific conditions.
 Tokay Gecko has 3 documented predispositions compared to 1 for Tiger Salamander, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health